 Rule 7: Declutter ruthlessly and kindly.
 Donate what doesn’t fit your life.
 Keep a tiny box for emotional decluttering and keepsakes.

 Rule 9: Recheck your number every season.
-Life changes—workouts, jobs, weather, travel.
+Life changes workouts, jobs, weather, travel.
 Adjust so your closet stays lean and useful.

 When to replace and how to extend life

 Replace when the fabric thins, collars warp, or stains don’t lift.
-Patient odor after washing is another sign.
+Persistent odor after washing is another sign.
 However, your eyes and nose will tell you if you’re asking how to know when to replace shirts.

 Wash smarter.
 Turn shirts inside out, use cold water, and skip heavy heat.
 These simple habits reduce fading and loss.